-"Sinking Fund Payment" means, with respect to a particular Series, as of any particular date of calculation, the amount required to be paid in all events by the Corporation on a single future date for the retirement of Outstanding Bonds which mature after said future date, but does not include any amount
+"Sinking Fund Payment" means, with respect to a particular Series, as of any particular date of calculation, the amount required to be paid in all events by the Corporation on a single future date for the retirement of Outstanding Bonds which mature after said future date, but does not include any amount of the applicable Series and maturity shall constitute Recoveries of Principal.

-^{} The 2024 Series A-1/A-2 Supplemental Resolution provides that (i) with respect to any Acquired Project, the proceeds of sale of such Acquired Project shall constitute Recoveries of Principal, (ii) with respect to the 2024 Series A Mortgage Loans, any prepayment premiums or penalties shall not constitute Recoveries of Principal, (iii) with respect to the 2024 Series A Mortgage Loans (other than any such Mortgage Loan while insured by FHA Insurance or FHA Risk-Sharing Insurance), amounts obtained under a letter of credit or other credit enhancement securing any such Mortgage Loan or under any agreement entered into by the Corporation and the provider of such letter of credit or other credit enhancement in connection with the providing of such letter of credit or credit enhancement, in the event of a default on such Mortgage Loan, other than with respect to scheduled principal and/or interest payments required by such Mortgage Loan, shall constitute Recoveries of Principal, (iv) with respect to any 2024 Series A Mortgage Loan insured by FHA Insurance or FHA Risk-Sharing Insurance, (x) the advance payment of principal amounts to become due with respect to such Mortgage Loan, at the option of the Mortgagor or at the option or direction of the Federal Housing Administration, and (y) proceeds of FHA Insurance or FHA Risk-Sharing Insurance, as applicable, shall constitute Recoveries of Principal, and (v) with respect to scheduled principal and/or interest payments required by such Mortgage Loan, shall constitute Recoveries of Principal, and (v) with respect to any 2024 Series A Mortgage Loan insured by SONYMA Insurance, as applicable, shall constitute Recoveries of Principal.
-The 2024 Series A-1/A-2 Supplemental Resolution provides that, with respect to the 2024 Series A Mortgage Loans, the payment in whole or in part of a 2024 Series A Mortgage Loan Mandatory Prepayment prior to the day that is sixty (60) days prior to the maturity date of the 2024 Series A Bonds of the applicable Series and maturity shall constit payable by the Corporation by reason of the maturity of a Bond or by call for redemption at the election of the Corporation.
+The 2024 Series A-1/A-2 Supplemental Resolution provides that (i) with respect to any Acquired Project, the proceeds of sale of such Acquired Project shall constitute Recoveries of Principal, (ii) with respect to the 2024 Series A Mortgage Loans, any prepayment premiums or penalties shall not constitute Recoveries of Principal, (iii) with respect to the 2024 Series A Mortgage Loans (other than any such Mortgage Loan while insured by FHA Insurance or FHA Risk-Sharing Insurance), amounts obtained under a letter of credit or other credit enhancement securing any such Mortgage Loan or under any agreement entered into by the Corporation and the provider of such letter of credit or other credit enhancement in connection with the providing of such letter of credit or credit enhancement, in the event of a default on such Mortgage Loan, other than with respect to scheduled principal and/or interest payments required by such Mortgage Loan, shall constitute Recoveries of Principal, (iv) with respect to any 2024 Series A Mortgage Loan insured by FHA Insurance or FHA Risk-Sharing Insurance, (x) the advance payment of principal amounts to become due with respect to such Mortgage Loan, at the option of the Mortgagor or at the option or direction of the Federal Housing Administration, and (y) proceeds of FHA Insurance or FHA Risk-Sharing Insurance, as applicable, shall constitute Recoveries of Principal, and (v) with respect to scheduled principal and/or interest payments required by such Mortgage Loan, shall constitute Recoveries of Principal.
+The 2024 Series A Mortgage Loan Mandatory Prepayment prior to the day that is sixty (60) days prior to the maturity date of the 2024 Series A Bonds payable by the Corporation by reason of the maturity of a Bond or by call for redemption at the election of the Corporation.